 The highlighted aim of the society is to work with and help other non-governmental organizations in order to recognize the symptoms of the behavioral addictions and hold on the expansion of the behavioral addictions in the population.
 The aim of society is to co-operate with non-governmental organizations, professional organizations, academic departments, and voluntary groups in order to find the most effective solutions on the problem of behavioral addictions.

-We are happy to announce that the Journal of Behavioral Addictions (JBA) has a new impact factor of 4.873 as listed under the 2018 impact factors that were just released by Thomas Reuters.
+We are happy to announce that the Journal of Behavioral Addictions (JBA) has a new impact factor of 6.765 (2020).

 The 7th ICBA conference thus will be held in 2022 in Nottingham, United Kingdom.